If the question you have is not on our list, feel free to stop by AD 220 (during renovations located at DH-A 108)or send

-You will either receive a request for more information or a letter of acceptance.
-Included in your acceptance letter will be information on orientation, placement testing and registration.
+You will either receive a request for more information or an email of acceptance.
+Included in your acceptance message will be information on orientation, placement testing and registration.

 When a student is accepted for admission to a campus within the University of Hawaii system, that campus becomes their home campus/institution.
 This is usually the campus where the student is pursuing a degree of study.
 And, it is where they may apply for financial aid or Veterans Administration benefits.

 To change home institutions, you must submit a completed Change of Home Institution Form to the Admissions/Records Office of the institution you want to designate as your new home.

 Registration for classes and checking of grades are all done via MyUH Services, so it is important that you set up an account as soon as possible.
 Go to http://myuh.hawaii.edu/.
 Click on *Get a UH Username ! in the upper left hand corner and enter the information requested.
 Access to your own personal account is usually available the same day.

 If you forget your password, you will not be able to log into your account.
 You will be able to reset your password online if you can answer your two Secret Questions.
-You may also do an in-person password reset by contacting the Help Desk in BS 109.
+You may also do an in-person password reset by contacting the Help Desk in LC 101.
 You may also contact them at 455-0271.

 The Schedule of Courses changes every semester.
 You can see what classes are being offered and view class availability for all campuses within the University of Hawaii system at https://www.hawaii.edu/myuhinfo/class-availability/